-Children (aged 6-17) and adults (18+) who have physical disabilities, learning disabilities, mental health disorders, and developmental disabilities are eligible to participate in the fun-filled camping experience.
-Campers are also encouraged to bring a sibling or close family friend, as long as they are in the same age group.
+Children (aged 6-17) and adults (18+).
+Camp Primarily hosts campers who have physical disabilities, learning disabilities, mental health disorders, and developmental disabilities.
+Campers are also encouraged to bring a sibling or close family friend if they are in the same age group.

 All campers must be able to work in small and large group settings with supervision.
 Our counselor-to-camper ratio is 1:3 for children's programs and 1:4 for adults.
-This means that each counselor will provide a lot of direct attention to your camper but it's never 100%.
-We recognize that all of our campers require individual attention and the counselors do their best to provide it.
+This means that each counselor will provide a lot of direct attention to your camper, but it is never 100%.
+We recognize that all our campers require individual attention, and the counselors do their best to provide it.
 Currently, 1:1 support is not available for any of our programs.

 Aggressive behaviors towards self and others are not tolerated.
 Campers must use socially appropriate methods to communicate their needs and be in good health at the time of attendance.
 Campers must have the capacity to physically tolerate navigating within the campus throughout their stay.
-Any assistive devices or equipment (physical or otherwise) campers may need must be provided by caregivers.
+Any assistive devices or equipment (physical, medical, or otherwise) campers may need must be provided by caregivers.
 Camp is not able to provide ambulatory equipment or medical devices.